chhuang-one/sqxclib/doc/SqQuery.md

 	});
 ```

-## Nested and Subquery
+## Subquery and Brackets

-SqQuery can produce limited Nested and Subquery.
+SqQuery can produce subquery or brackets.
 You may also use Raw Methods to do these.

-below C functions support Subquery or Nested:
+below C functions support subquery or brackets:

 	sq_query_from_sub(),
 	sq_query_join_sub(),